axibase/atsd/api/data/messages/webhook.md

 Requests must be authenticated.

-When initiating a request with an HTTP client, user credentials are included in the request URL as follows:
+When initiating a request with an HTTP client, user credentials are included in the request URL as shown below:

 ```elm
 https://username:password@atsd_hostname:8443/api/v1/messages/webhook/jenkins?entity=jen01